turtle261/infotheory/README.md

 Benchmark correctness notes:
 - Stochastic environments are seeded from `random_seed` (or `rng_seed`) in CLI and Python run loops for reproducible trajectories.
 - Reward reporting is normalized to native domain scale in competitor reports (for example Kuhn offset removal for C++/PyAIXI), so cross-implementation reward means are apples-to-apples.
-- MC-AIXI tree search uses reference-style UCB scaling, paper-correct uniform tie-breaking among maximal UCB actions, and reward-sensitive chance-node reuse for generic environment correctness.
+- MC-AIXI tree search uses reference-style UCB scaling, the uniform-max UCB tie-breaking rule from *A Monte-Carlo AIXI Approximation*, and reward-sensitive chance-node reuse for generic environment correctness.

 VM config highlights:
 - **Environment**: Use `"environment": "nyx-vm"` or `"vm"` (requires `vm` feature).